 What did they all have in common?

-How do you build a rapport and trust with someone who doesn’t want to speak to you?
+How do you build rapport and trust with someone who doesn’t want to speak to you?

 How do you communicate with someone who is full of emotion?

-All similar skills but learning to use them in a different way.
+All similar skills but learning to use them in different ways.

 What did I learn in those 20 years about how to communicate?